 Day one – 10 km, 1743 – 3021 amsl

-We got to properly test all the waterproof gear right away with a heavy tropical rain pissing it down through the few first hours of our hike.
+We got to properly test all the waterproof gear right away with a heavy tropical rain through the few first hours of our hike.
 The guides also set an incredibly slow pace, and I could not help but keep overtaking them.
 They however kept repeating “Pole, pole!” which in Swahili means “Slowly!”
 They knew what is coming and that to save as much energy as possible is essential.
 The rain finally stopped and we could fully enjoy the beauty of the rainforest surrounding us on the way to the first camp at the altitude of 3021 amsl.

 By the time we arrived, our campsite was already completely set up.
 The first thing to amaze me was already above mentioned portable toilet.
 Apart from the sleeping tents, we had another separate one just for dining.
 My astonishment continued as we got in and found a table and six chairs, the table covered with a neat tablecloth (?!) and hot meal ready to be served.
 The dinner consisted of three courses – zucchini soup, grilled chicken wing with chips and salad and as a desert fresh slices of pineapple.